-- Observe the number of staff, contractors, and volunteers present (including security and non-security staff) and staffing patterns during every shift, including: - In the housing units - In isolated areas like administrative/disciplinary segregation and protective custody - In the programming, work, education, other areas - In areas where sexual abuse is known to be more likely to occur according to the staffing plan. - Observe staff line of sight and assess whether there are blind spots. - Observe areas where persons confined in the facility are not allowed to determine whether movement in and out of that space is monitored (e.g., by cameras or other forms of surveillance), to ensure that confined persons never enter those areas.

-- Observe the level of supervision and frequency of cell checks in housing areas where confined persons are double-celled, in dormitories, or in holding pens with more than one person (if applicable). - Observe indirect supervision practices, including camera placement. - In addition to observation of camera placement, inquire about and observe the monitoring room, including staffing rotation (i.e., how often is camera feed monitored and by whom). - Note any staffing concerns, including understaffing, overcrowding, poor line of sight, etc. [emphasis added]15
+- In the housing units - In isolated areas like administrative/disciplinary segregation and protective custody - In the programming, work, education, other areas - \circ In areas where sexual abuse is known to be more likely to occur according to the staffing plan. - Observe staff line of sight and assess whether there are blind spots. - Observe areas where persons confined in the facility are not allowed to determine whether movement in and out of that space is monitored (e.g., by cameras or other forms of surveillance), to ensure that confined persons never enter those areas. - Observe the level of supervision and frequency of cell checks in housing areas where confined persons are double-celled, in dormitories, or in holding pens with more than one person (if applicable). - Observe indirect supervision practices, including camera placement. - In addition to observation of camera placement, inquire about and observe the monitoring room, including staffing rotation (i.e., how often is camera feed monitored and by whom). - Note any staffing concerns, including understaffing, overcrowding, poor line of sight, etc. 15

 PREA § 115.13 requires the unit to maintain adequate staff to operate effectively and to "protect [incarcerated persons] against sexual abuse."
-TDCJ has long shown that they cannot hire or maintain adequate staffing levels at many of their units.
+TDCJ has long shown that they cannot hire or maintain adequate staffing levels system-wide and at many units.
 Many units in the system are operating at less than 50 percent security staff, some as low as 30 percent.
 TPI has received reports from a number of units, including many over the 12 months preceding this audit, that incarcerated persons may not even see a security staff person for hours at a time, and that one staff person may be the only assigned staff person for an entire building or wing.
 Although positions may be filled during an audit, that may not be the case on days when the unit is not being audited.

-In addition to our experience and data related to staffing issues, the Texas Sunset Advisory Committee audited TDCJ as a whole in 2024 and provided even more damning conclusions.16 Audits are required to determine whether or not entities are appropriately incorporating findings of inadequacy from oversight agencies, but the Sunset Report was not even mentioned in the documents considered for this audit.
-Due to the system-wide hiring and management problems being experienced by TDCJ, any audit that does not discuss these specific issues and how they affect compliance with PREA § 115.13 either at the agency level or for specific units must be considered deficient in its assessment of this standard.
+In addition to our experience and data related to staffing issues, the Texas Sunset Advisory Committee audited TDCJ as a whole in 2024 and provided even more damning conclusions.
+16 PREA audits are required to determine whether or not entities are appropriately incorporating findings of inadequacy from oversight agencies, but the Sunset Report was not even mentioned in the documents considered for this audit.
+Due to the system-wide hiring and management problems being experienced by TDCJ, any audit that does not discuss these specific issues and how they affect compliance with PREA § 115.13 either at the agency or for specific units must be considered deficient in its assessment of this standard.